How to Fix Taskbar Showing in Fullscreen

 2. Select Update & Security.

-3. Click Check for updates or Install now in case Windows has already checked for the most recent updates.
+3. Click Check for updates or Install now if Windows has already checked for the most recent updates.
 If updates on your PC have been paused, click Resume updates.
 Windows Update may ask you to restart the PC to install some updates.

 4. Click Restart now once all of the updates have been installed.